 Ceilings

-Repair category 1
+Repair Category

 Notes No significant defects evident.

-Internal walls
+Internal Walls

-Repair category 1
+Repair Category 1

 Notes No significant defects evident.

-Floors including sub-floors
+Floors including Sub-floors

-Repair category 1
+Repair Category

 Notes No significant defects evident.

-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

-85 BELVEDERE VIEW.
-1